Canon PowerShot S100

-A new digital camera
+A new digital camera on the market

 Canon is a respected brand with a long history of producing great quality cameras aimed at photography lovers.
 The company’s PowerShot S95 was a very popular device for a long time and now the recent S100, a direct follow-up of that one, promises to address some of the flaws of the S95 and become the next best-loved Canon camera.
 Is it really an efficient product?
 We tested it and wrote the following review for your enjoyment.

 The latest Canon PowerShot S100 comes with some improvements when talking about its design, but the device is almost identical to the S95 in size.
 It measures 2.3″ x 3.9″ x 1.1″ and comes with a weight of 198g.
 Black and silver are the colors you’ll find this camera in.
 The metal construction makes the product solid.
-As opposed to the S95 model, the camera features a tiny grip on the front and a rubberized thumb rest on the rear; during our benchmarks, the two made the device easier to hold and shoot with.
+As opposed to the S95 model, the S100 features a tiny grip on the front and a rubberized thumb rest on the rear; during our tests, the two made the device easier to hold and shoot with.
 The control ring around the lens, a feature which made this camera unique, is still in its place.
 With it we could effortlessly control exposure compensation, shutter speed, white balance, ISO sensitivity, aspect ratio and many other settings.

 3 inch LCD display